baiukov/economics/README.md

-# Project is purposed for passing the economy test
+Project is purposed for passing the economy test
+Still is in progress..